In the academic year 2021-2022 this course will take place online.

 Learning how to design a survey is of great importance for everyone (from all disciplines) with an interest in quantitative research, especially researchers who are planning to collect data themselves.

 Please note that this course is about survey design, not about data analysis.
 Although we will discuss how you can prepare collected data for further analysis, we will not discuss how you can do actual analyses.
-Please find various courses on quantitative data analysis in our course guide (here) or via our course selector (here).
+Please find various courses on quantitative data analysis in our course guide (here).

 This course comprises a mix of lectures, exercises, discussions and reflections.
 Participants will learn about all important theoretical and practical aspects of survey design.